First Steps to Development within the City of Marshall

 At least 2 meetings at the Planning Commission are required; One meeting to "receive" the plan and at least one meeting to vote on approval of the plan.
 Depending upon the complexity of the plan, the Planning Commission may wish to work with the developer to achieve certain community goals such as the best flow for traffic, the most advantageous parking, and especially those items which pertain to the health, safety, and welfare of the community.

 Special land use or rezoning processes can be achieved simultaneously with site plan review.

 If the property requires rezoning, this constitutes a formal amendment to zoning map.
-You will need to submit a formal application for rezoning and support materials to the Planning & Zoning Department.
+You will need to submit a formal application for rezoning (PDF) and support materials to the Planning and Zoning Department.
 The process for a formal rezoning will involve 2 meetings at Planning Commission; one for receiving of the application and one for public hearing and recommendation to City Council.
 City Council will then also receive the documents at one meeting and hold a public hearing at the second meeting.

 Rezoning a property should happen prior to site plan review, special land use, or variance hearings.

 Should the proposed development involve the need for variances (i.e. structure can't meet setbacks, height exceeds ordinance requirements, etc.), this is accomplished through the ZBA.
 A variance request form (PDF) is submitted with the appropriate materials within the submission deadline date found on the form.
 The ZBA notices the case to properties within 300 feet of the subject property and a public hearing is held.
 The majority of the time, the ZBA will decide on the case the same night.